Marathon Training Tips For Time-Crunched Runners

 RELATED: Our Chef’s Favorite Weeknight Meal for Athletes

 Plan out the day and do your best to make it work.
 Whether it’s treadmill runs or running around the park while the kids play, there are ways to work in your mileage and training.

 2. Take Every Opportunity

-Deena Kastor, an ASICS Mammoth Track Club professional runner, Olympian and an American Record holder in many distances including the marathon, gives some great advice to those with a busy schedule: “Running is an important addition to an already busy schedule.
+Deena Kastor, retired professional runner and Olympian, gives some great advice to those with a busy schedule: “Running is an important addition to an already busy schedule.
 It may seem counter-intuitive, but running is a great time to go over our daily to-do list and set priorities.
-Running time is just valuable to our organizational skills as it is for our health.
+Running time is just as valuable to our organizational skills as it is for our health.
 This is the best multi-tasking you can do for you and your productivity.
 As a bonus, once your body releases its endorphins and dopamine, you can’t help but be happier and more efficient at everything you do.”

 4. Run More And Rest More

 Kastor is an advocate for lots of rest, even with a busy schedule.
 She notes, “I find when I’m tired, the best thing I can do is head out for a run.
 Running invigorates my spirit and energy levels.
 So there are really no excuses (except injury) to get out and treat yourself to a run.
 Remember when you add more work load to your day, also add rest, so use running as an excuse to get into bed 30 minutes earlier.”

 Setting a clear goal can keep you motivated to excel despite a busy schedule.
 Knowing that each training session brings you one step closer to achieving said goal, you’ll be less likely to skip runs and ultimately your consistency.